HyoungsungKim/Study-Reinforcement-learning/Hands-on/Ch8.md

 - Categorical DQN
   - How to go beyond the single expected value of the action and work with full distributions

+## On-policy vs Off-policy

+- Off-policy methods allow you to train on the previous large history of data or even on human demonstrations, but they usually are slower to converge.
+- On-policy methods are typically faster, but require much more fresh data from the environment, which can be costly.

 ## N-step DQN

 (Remind)Bellman equation